 Harvard's authentication system makes up the tool set you use every day to help you get access to your Harvard information technology resources, including the PIN System and its successor, HarvardKey.

 The Harvard University Authentication System is managed by the Identity and Access Management (IAM) program at Harvard.
 The IAM program is a strategic initiative of Harvard University Information Technology.
 The IAM project management team helps with operations and end-user support.

 If you have any comments or questions, feel free to contact us by emailing firstname.lastname@example.org.

 At the end of 2001, the automatic login feature was introduced in order to reduce the number of times that a person is prompted for login and password credentials when using the same computer.
-In the spring of 2003, the PIN system began a collaboration with other groups around the University, developing the ability to allow users to access PIN-protected websites using different login types.
-In the fall of 2006, the PIN system received a major facelift and was transformed into what you see today.
-In 2010, the PIN system — migrated to use Oracle tools — adopted the use of web gates for client-side validation of authentication assertions.
+In the spring of 2003, the system began a collaboration with other groups around the University, developing the ability to allow users to access protected websites using different login types.
+In 2010, the authentication system — migrated to use Oracle tools — adopted the use of web gates for client-side validation of authentication assertions.

-Today, the Harvard PIN system is used to authenticate users to hundreds of online resources, making it simpler, more convenient, and more secure for members of the Harvard community to access the information and tools they need.
+Today, the Harvard Authentication System is used to authenticate users to hundreds of online resources, making it simpler, more convenient, and more secure for members of the Harvard community to access the information and tools they need.